Cultured Guru Logo

 Horseradish Pickles Fermentation Timeline

-We tracked our fermented horseradish pickles throughout the fermentation process.
-If you follow our recipe and directions, your timeline should approximately match ours.
+We tracked our horseradish pickles throughout fermentation.
+If you follow our recipe and directions, your timeline should match ours approximately.
 This timeline is for pickles fermented at 72-78 degrees F. The process will be slower in colder conditions and faster in warmer conditions.

 24 – 72 hours: All contents in the jar should be submerged beneath the brine.
-At this time, there are still Gram negative bacteria and possible pathogens present.
+At this time, Gram-negative bacteria and potential pathogens remain present.

 7 – 12 days: Bubbles in the brine will decrease as the ferment leaves stage two and enters stage three.
 The mixture will become cloudy and start to develop a pleasantly sour smell.
 Lactobacillus species are most abundant during this time period.